pete-machine/torchbricks/README.md

 Finally, bricks are collected in a `BrickCollection`.
-A `BrickCollection` is a regular `nn.Module` with a `forward`-function, `to` to move to a specific device/precision, save/loading and management of parameters etc.
+A `BrickCollection` is a regular `nn.Module` with a `forward`-function, `to` to move to a specific device/precision, you can save/load a model, management of parameters, export model as either onnx/TorchScript etc.

 Furthermore a brick collection acts as a simple DAG, it accepts a dictionary (`named_inputs`), executes each bricks and ensures that the outputs are passed to the inputs of other bricks with matching names.
-Structuring the model as a DAG, makes it easy to add/remove outputs for a given module, add new modules to a given model and build completely new models.
+Structuring the model as a DAG, makes it easy to add/remove outputs for a given module, add new modules to a given model and build completely new models from reusable parts.

 Note also that we set `phase=Phase.TRAIN` to explicitly specify if we are doing training, validation, test or inference.
 Specifying a phase is important, if we want a module to act in a specific way during specific phases.